-- 1. Check air pressure weekly. - 2.
+- 1. Check the air pressure weekly. - 2.
 Always maintain normal ride height.
 Never inflate beyond 100 PSI. - 3.
-If the system develops an air leak, use a soapy water solution (1/5 liquid dish soap and 4/5 water) to check all air line connections and the inflation valve core before deflating and removing the air spring. - CAUTION FOR SAFETY AND TO PREVENT POSSIBLE DAMAGE TO THE VE-HICLE, DO NOT EXCEED MAXIMUM GROSS VEHICLE WEIGHT RAT-ING (GVWR), AS INDICATED BY THE VEHICLE MANUFACTURER.
-AL-THOUGH THE AIR SPRINGS ARE RATED AT A MAXIMUM INFLATION PRESSURE OF 100 PSI, THE AIR PRESSURE ACTUALLY NEEDED IS DEPENDENT ON LOAD AND GVWR. - 4.
-Loaded vehicles require at least 25 PSI.
-A "loaded vehicle" refers to a vehicle with a heavy bed load, a trailer or both.
-Never exceed GVWR, regardless of air spring, air pressure or other load assist.
-The springs in this kit will support approximately 40 pounds of load (combined on both springs) for each 1 PSI of pressure.
+If you develop an air leak in the system, use a soapy water solution (1/5 liquid dish soap and 4/5 water) to check all air line connections and the inflation valve core before deflating and removing the air spring.

+FOR YOUR SAFETY AND TO PREVENT POSSIBLE DAMAGE TO YOUR VEHICLE, DO NOT EXCEED MAXIMUM GROSS VEHICLE WEIGHT RATING (GVWR), AS INDICATED BY THE VEHICLE MANUFACTURER.
+ALTHOUGH YOUR AIR SPRINGS ARE RATED AT A MAXIMUM INFLATION PRESSURE OF 100 PSI, THE AIR PRESSURE ACTUALLY NEEDED IS DEPENDANT ON YOUR LOAD AND GVWR.

+- 4. Loaded vehicles require at least 25 PSI or more.
+A "loaded vehicle" refers to a vehicle with a heavy bed load, a trailer, or both.
+As discussed above, never exceed GVWR, regardless of air spring, air pressure, or other load assist.
+The springs in this kit will support approximately 40 lbs. of load (combined on both springs) for each 1 PSI of pressure.
 The required air pressure will vary depending on the state of the original suspension.
 Operating the vehicle below the minimum air spring pressure will void the Air Lift warranty. - 5.
-When increasing load, always adjust air pressure to maintain normal ride height.
+When increasing load, always adjust the air pressure to maintain the normal ride height.
 Increase or decrease pressure from the system as necessary to attain normal ride height for optimal ride and handling.
 Remember that loads carried behind the axle (including tongue loads) require more leveling force (pressure) than those carried directly over the axle. - 6.
-Always add air to springs in small quantities, checking the pressure frequently. - Should it become necessary to raise the vehicle by the frame, make sure the system is at minimum pressure (5 PSI) to reduce the tension on the suspension/ brake components.
-Use of on-board leveling systems do not require deflation or disconnection. - 8.
+Always add air to springs in small quantities, checking the pressure frequently. - 7.
+Should it become necessary to raise the vehicle by the frame, make sure the system is at minimum pressure (5 PSI) to reduce the tension on the suspension/brake components.
+Use of on board leveling systems do not require deflation or disconnection. - 8.
 Periodically check the air spring system fasteners for tightness.
 Also, check the air springs for any signs of rubbing.
 Realign if necessary. - 9.
-On occasion, give the air springs a hard spray with a garden hose to remove mud, sand, gravel or other debris.
+On occasion, give the air springs a hard spray with a garden hose in order to remove mud, sand, gravel or other abrasive debris.